Gavmcdonald/perdita/readme.md

 - [ ] Publications page
 - [ ] Privacy policy (with link in footer)
 - [ ] Add readmore link to end of posts
+- [x] Support for featured images on posts
 - [x] Update copyright to use "Name"
 - [x] Handle pagination
 - [x] Underline nav link on hover